Jab-Omar/ObsidianFij/content/Formations/FIJ/Anglais/Comparer des choses ou des personnes.md

 	*Some of smartest people have studied at this university.*
 7. Tu t'es aussi amusant qu’un clown.
 	*You are as funny as a clown.*
 ## Faire des phrases en anglais.
+(29/01/2024)
 1. **Comparatif de supériorité** : My desktop is more powerful than my laptop but it is less practical.
 2. **Comparatif d'égalité** : Learning a new software is not so difficult  as  a new language.
 3. **Comparatif d'inferiorite** : The FIJ network is less big than Microsoft one.
 4. **Superlatif de supériorité** : Our company server is the bulkiest in the area and it is the slowest one too.
-5. **Superlatif d' infériorité** : Why are working with the least upgraded version of this software ?
+5. **Superlatif d' infériorité** : Why are you working with the least upgraded version of this software ?
 It may have some security issues.